ad-novation/osprey/README.md

 Each plugin can have one of 3 possible scopes - local, remote or both.
 Effectively, it means that plugin will only be available on local stage, on remote stage, or both.

+#### Using roles

+Each target can have one or more roles, and each invocation of a plugin can be configured to run on one or more roled targets.

+**Important:** if no role is given for target, it is assumed to be part of a role called "all".

+**Important:** if at least one custom role is given for a target, this target is excluded from role "all".
+You must add role "all" manually for this target to be part of "all" again.

+**Important:** if no role is given for plugin invocation, it is assumed that it must be executed on all servers.

+#### Plugin call syntax

+`@NAME:role,role,role arg, arg, arg`

 #### Available plugins

 ##### `@clone <repo> <branch>`